 Some people don’t believe us, and therefore don’t want to be around us.
 Some people do believe us but don’t want to face the reality of our lives and therefore don’t want to be around us.
 They don’t know what to say.
 How to behave.
 In short, believe us or not, we’re a confronting population and we’re not much fun to be around or think about too hard.
 In fact, ‘too hard’ pretty much defines us.
 From friends and family to medical professionals, we are always deemed ‘too hard’.

 And therefore, our story is never told.
 People like happy endings, the heroes journey where the person overcomes!
-But there isn’t a happy ending in severe, daily pain.
+But there isn’t a happy ending in severe, daily pain caused by progressive diseases.
 There are no podcasts interviewing people living with severe chronic pain, because that’s not entertaining or uplifting.
 And in our society rife with toxic positivity, that’s the most important thing (/s).
 The media doesn’t pick up our stories because there’s no click-bait title or ‘how to’ solution.
 And medical professionals certainly do not want to talk to us, or about us, very much.
 We are the dirty little secret of pain that no one wants to acknowledge: some people live with degenerative diseases and/or injuries that cause severe pain and this severe pain is very hard to treat.

 Except there is a safe, effective treatment for some of us.
 It does not cure our pain, but it does take the edge off.
 It does reduce the pain, at least temporarily.
 This treatment makes life livable.
 This treatment is opioid pain medications.